ikeyike/bike-share-analysis/README.md

 In this case study, I am a Jr. Data Analyst at Cyclistic, a bike-share company based in Chicago.
 Cyclistic offers a bike-share program that features more than 5,800 bicycles and 600 docking stations in Chicago.
 Cyclistic has two customer segments: Casuals and Members.
 Casuals are customers who either buy a single-trip pass or a day pass, and Members are classified as customers that buy annual memberships.

 The marketing team believes there is a very good chance to convert casual riders into members and want to design marketing strategies around this.
-I have been assigned the question: "How do annual members and casual riders use Cyclistic bikes differently?" and will report back by my manager, the director of marketing, what I find.
+I have been assigned the question: "How do annual members and casual riders use Cyclistic bikes differently?" and will report back by my manager, the director of marketing, with what I find.

 I will produce a report with the following deliverables: